-Objective What we know What we do What else could we do Scripture

-Relationships

-Respecting self and others

-About what is kind and unkind behaviour, and how this can affect others.
+Objective What we know What we do What else could we do Scripture Relationships Respecting self and others About what is kind and unkind behaviour, and how this can affect others.
 Bullying is behaviour that hurts someone else.
-It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
-Jigsaw topic - Relationships Anti bullying week Anti bullying workshops Ephesians 4:32 Be kind to one another, tender hearted, forgiving one another, as God in Christ forgave you.
+It includes name calling, hitting, pushing, spreading rumours, threatening or Jigsaw topic - Relationships Anti bullying week Anti bullying workshops Ephesians 4:32 Be kind to one another, tender hearted, forgiving one another, as God in Christ forgave you.

+undermining someone.
 About how to treat themselves and others with respect; how to be polite and courteous.
-SIMS Analysis (Ethnicity x Reg) Numbers reg Tota Any other Asian background Bangladeshi Black - Ghanaian Black - Ghanaian Black - Sigerian Black - Somali Black - Somali Black Caribbean Chinese Indian Other Black African Other Black African Other mixed background Pakistani White - British White European White and Black African White and Chinese Yemeni Total Jigsaw topic - Relationships Romans 12:10 Be devoted to one another in love.
+SIMS Analysis (Ethnicity x Reg) Numbers regiment of the state of the s Jigsaw topic - Relationships Romans 12:10 Be devoted to one another in love.
 Honour one another above yourselves.
 To recognise the ways in which they are the same and different to others.
 See above Jigsaw topic - Relationships Revelations 7:9 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, How to listen to other people and play and work cooperatively.
 Cooperation requires a combination of character attributes, such as being respectful, honest, helpful and thoughtful.
 Jigsaw topic - Relationships Proverbs 27:17 Iron sharpens iron, and one man sharpens another.
 How to talk about and share their opinions on things that matter to them.
 See above.
 Jigsaw topic - Relationships No Outsiders Proverbs 31:9 Open your mouth, judge righteously, defend the rights of the poor and needy.